esase/tiny-view/README.md

 [![Coverage Status](https://coveralls.io/repos/github/esase/tiny-view/badge.svg?branch=master)](https://coveralls.io/github/esase/tiny-view?branch=master)

-**Tiny/View** separates your business logic from its representation, it means you can store your `view` as a list of separated `.phtml` files and pass there you data.
+**Tiny/View** separates your business logic from its representation, it means you can store your `view` as a list of separated `.phtml` files and pass there you data keep you controllers clean.

 The package is very fast due to using native `php` inside templates and layouts, yes we don't use any extra markup language, it's only relies on the php's [alternative syntax](https://www.php.net/control-structures.alternative-syntax)